 Again, conflict has a toxic effect on children.
 When they see you fighting with your ex-spouse, they can lose their ability to cope with divorce.
 Similarly, it’s easy to bring the stress of a courtroom battle back home to your kids.
 Collaborative divorce promotes calm, level-headed discussion.
 It will help you stay emotionally strong, allowing you to take better care of your children during the divorce process.
 You’ll also send out positive vibes to support their own emotional adjustment.

-3) It can resolve financial issues.
+3) Collaborative process can resolve financial issues.

 Plenty of research supports the fact that children do better in financially stable households.
 Money paves the way for better education, health care, and overall quality of life.
 Collaborative divorce is more economical in many ways, and gives you the opportunity to fairly divide your assets in a way that benefits both you and your children.